 Develop a Content Strategy

-Do you know which keywords to use on your website to boost traffic?
+Do you know which keywords (or search terms) to use on your website to boost traffic?
 You can leverage keywords to increase how often your website shows up on Google and in local search results.
-Before your eyes glaze over, hear us out: search engine optimization isn’t as complicated as you think.
-It all starts with understanding what kinds of search terms (or keywords) your target audience is typing into search engines.
+Before your eyes glaze over, hear us out: search engine optimization (SEO) isn’t as complicated as you think.
+It all starts with understanding what kinds of keywords your target audience is typing into search engines.

 It takes a lot of time and resources to rank on Google, but taking a hyper-local approach can help you focus your efforts for the most impact.
 Look to similar-sized competitors in your market and what they’re ranking for on their sites.
 You might find that people are using search terms like student housing in Detroit or month-to-month apartments near Wayne State.
 From there, use a tool like Google Adwords, Hubspot, or Moz to help you identify and finalize the keywords that are most relevant to your business.